harsssh/born2beroot/README.md

 # Ansible for Born2beroot
 ## Requirements
-In order to use this playbook, the user must have sudo rights.
+In order to use this playbook, the user must have sudo privileges.

 Furthermore, by setting up a host named "vm" in the SSH config as follows, you can eliminate the need for manual host definitions.